 Jennifer Hunter, Ph.D.

-Dr. Hunter's research interests include mechanisms of light-induced retinal damage and development of non-invasive fluorescence imaging techniques to study retinal function in healthy and diseased eyes.
+Dr. Hunter's Lab has research interests that include mechanisms of light-induced retinal damage and development of non-invasive fluorescence imaging techniques to study retinal function in healthy and diseased eyes.

 Krystel Huxlin, Ph.D.

 Research in the Huxlin Lab ranges from physiological optics, through cell and molecular biology, to psychophysics and systems-level imaging of visual functions.
 Our goal is to understand the cellular basis, systems and behavioral correlates of visual plasticity in both damaged and intact adult visual systems.

 Sensory organs are unique structures in the body plan of all multi cellular organisms that allow perception of the environment.
 The Kiernan Lab uses the power of mouse genetics to understand the fundamental molecular pathways involved in sensory development and disease.

 David M. Kleinman, M.D.